k-rns/workshop_data_reuse/_episodes/03_dataset_locally_api.md

 # Access

-## Webbrowser
+## Web browser

-What happens when you copy and past that URL into a web browser
+What happens when you copy and past that URL into a web browser?

 ![image-20211026211630918](C:\Users\ksoenen\AppData\Roaming\Typora\typora-user-images\image-20211026211630918.png)